 If you receive any of these treatments you will have to pay the full cost of the treatment.

 Dentists who offer treatment on the scheme

 Most dentists are involved in the scheme.
-Please contact the Jersey Dental Scheme for a list of dentists taking part in the scheme, or ask your dentist.
+Contact the Jersey Dental Scheme for a list of dentists taking part in the scheme, or ask your dentist.

 If you change your dentist once you've joined the scheme you will need to send us a new application form filled in by yourself and your new dentist.

 Leaving the scheme

 If you want to leave the scheme, write to the Jersey Dental Scheme.
 We will let your dentist know and you will be charged for all further treatment in the usual way.